A cross purchase buy-sell for businesses with multiple owners

 - Wants to ensure that the business will continue with the surviving owners if one owner passes away

 - Worried about paying corporate Alternative Minimum Tax (AMT)

 - Wants to keep extra cash value off the books and not subject to the creditors of the business

 Financial Professional materials

 Please be advised that this material is not intended as legal or tax advice.
 Accordingly, any tax information provided in this material is not intended or written to be used, and cannot be used, by any taxpayer for the purpose or avoiding penalties that may be imposed on the taxpayer.
 The tax information was written to support the promotion or marketing of the transaction(s) or matter(s) addressed and your clients should seek advice based on their particular circumstances from their own tax and legal advisors.

 Life insurance products are issued by Equitable Financial Life Insurance Company (New York, NY) or Equitable Financial Life Insurance Company of America (Equitable America), an Arizona stock corporation with its main administration office in Jersey City, NY and are co-distributed by Equitable Network, LLC (Equitable Network Insurance Agency of California in CA; Equitable Network Insurance Agency of Utah in UT; Equitable Network of Puerto Rico, Inc. in PR), and Equitable Distributors, LLC.
-Variable Products are co-distributed by Equitable Advisors, LLC (Member FINRA, SIPC) and Equitable Distributors, LLC.
+Variable Products are co-distributed by Equitable Advisors, LLC (Member FINRA, SIPC) (Equitable Financial Advisors in MI and TN) and Equitable Distributors, LLC.
 Equitable, Equitable America, Equitable Advisors, Equitable Network, LLC and Equitable Distributors do not provide tax or legal advice.